 Former Post Doctoral Fellows

-Jay Gibson, 1996-1997, currently an Assistant Professor at University of Texas, Southwestern.
+Jay Gibson, 1996-1997, currently an Associate Professor at University of Texas, Southwestern.

 Chris Hempel, 1997-2004, currently a Research Scientist at Galenea Corp.
 Cambridge, MA.